Perception’s Complex Layers

 Most of those derived “facts” are sensible, but they come from prior experience drawn from memory.
 This system is reliable, but allows us to believe the illusion that some things exist outside our minds that don’t.
 We develop a framework of trust that something exists how we’ve perceived it, enhanced by everyone else sharing that illusion.
 Most personalities find conflicts inherently unpleasant, so it’s difficult to get reliable information from most people.

-The imagination layer is complex enough that it can be easily subdivided.
+The imagination layer is so complex that it needs division.

 No matter how smart we are, our animal instincts run deeper than anything else in our experience.
 Anything that hits the brain stem can easily shut down everything above it.
-It’s difficult to discuss philosophy when you need to pee, and history is challenging to process when you haven’t slept in 36 hours.
+It’s difficult to discuss philosophy when you need to pee.
+History is challenging to process when you haven’t slept in 36 hours.

 Primal urges are moment-by-moment reactions to anything associated with feelings.
 Most notably, primal thoughts are reactions that serve survival, past trauma, and safety.
 They also directly affect our ability to trust and how we determine qualities such as art.

-Most people would benefit from less primal thinking, but a few (like intellectuals) could actually stand to have more of it to understand the incessant inherent bias that plagues us all.
+Primal thinking frames the incessant inherent bias we all participate in.
+Most people benefit from less primal thinking, but a few (like intellectuals) could stand to have more of it.

 Alongside base instinct, we sift our information thoroughly, far more than any other animal brain.
 We keep gathering and concluding enough information to construct a believable-enough story.

 Stories stick in the memory better than meaningless trivia because they hit the primal layer.
 While they’re reductionist, they’re easier to remember.
-3.14159265 isn’t as memorable as the statement, “On March 14th, 15 men fought 9, 2 sides faced off for a 65-gallon barrel of whiskey”.
+3.14159265 isn’t as memorable as, “On March 14th, 15 men fought 9, 2 sides battled for 65 gallons of whiskey”.

 Stories come to life in our minds, overriding any facts we’ve perceived.
-We see details that don’t quite fit the story, but they don’t make sense in context, so we dismiss them as less relevant.
+When details don’t quite fit the story, we dismiss them as irrelevant because they don’t make sense in context.

 lines drawn across the dots to create the word THING

-Naturally, while the above image illustrates the concept, the way we get to the conceptual story in our minds is nowhere near as clean or straightforward.
+While the above image illustrates the concept, our minds are nowhere near as clean or straightforward.
 In this case, the mind would construct the letters out-of-order, and most minds would move the information slowly into focus.

 The Sensing sub-layer is where we connect symbolism, develop certainty and purpose, and feel elaborate constructs like humor.